Peculiar velocities in the early universe: Cosmological peculiar-velocity fields

 Relatively moving observers experience difference versions of ``reality'', even when the velocities involved are non-relativistic.
 For instance, at the linear level, the matter variables measured by the aforementioned observers in their own coordinate systems are related by~\cite{M}

 Here, $\rho$, $p$, $q_a$ and $\pi_{ab}$ respectively represent the energy density, the (isotropic) pressure, the energy flux and the viscosity of the matter, as measured in the non-tilted (reference) frame, while $\tilde{\rho}$, $\tilde{p}$, $\tilde{q}_a$ and $\tilde{\pi}_{ab}$ are the same variables in the (tilted) coordinate system of the real observers.
+Al of the above are first order quantities measured in the perturbed universe.
+On the other hand, $\bar{\rho}$ and $\bar{p}$ (see (\ref{lrels1}c) are measured in the FRW background, where $\rho=\tilde{\rho}=\bar{\rho}$ and $p=\tilde{p}=\bar{p}$ by default.
 Following (\ref{lrels1}b) and (\ref{lrels1}d), if the pressure is zero in one frame, it vanishes in any other relatively moving coordinate system as well (to first approximation).
 This is not the case for the energy flux, however, since zero flux in one frame does not necessarily guarantee the same in the other (see Eq.~(\ref{lrels1}c) above).
 Moreover, recasting the latter expression as

 it becomes evident that peculiar velocities require a nonzero energy-flux difference between the two frames.
 When the cosmic medium is perfect, we are free to set one of the two flux vectors on the right-hand side of (\ref{tv1}) to zero.
 Then, there is an effective energy flux in any other relatively moving coordinate system, simply because of the observers' peculiar motion.
-For instance, setting $q_a=0$ in the Hubble frame, implies that $\tilde{q}_a= -(\rho+p)\tilde{v}_a\neq0$ in its tilted counterpart (unless $\rho+p=0$ -- see~\S~\ref{sPVDI} below).
-Alternatively, one may set $\tilde{q}_a=0$, in which case Eq.~(\ref{tv1}) ensures that $q_a=-(\rho+p)v_a\neq0$ (recall that $v_a=-\tilde{v}_a$ to first approximation).
+For instance, setting $q_a=0$ in the Hubble/CMB frame, implies that $\tilde{q}_a= -(\bar{\rho}+\bar{p})\tilde{v}_a\neq0$ in its tilted counterpart (unless $\bar{\rho}+\bar{p}=0$ -- see~\S~\ref{sPVDI} below).
+Alternatively, one may set $\tilde{q}_a=0$, in which case Eq.~(\ref{tv1}) ensures that $q_a=-(\bar{\rho}+\bar{p})v_a\neq0$ (recall that $v_a=-\tilde{v}_a$ to first approximation).